freQuensy23-coder/TikTok-content-farm/README.md

 Auto download all videos of some youtube channel and crop it into parts of 40 s to post them to the tick tok
 # NEW VERSION IS AVAILABLE NOW!!
 ## What is new
 * Now you should run just one program.
-It will alone download and crop videos
+It will upload and crop the video itself
 * Absolute path to video folder works correctly
 * Get channel id by it's name
 * Using faster lib to crop videos (x 150 - 200 %) boost